Women in firefighting: France

-Françoise Mabille was the first french woman to be a volunteer at the Barentin (Normandy) fire department in 1976.
-She became a full-time firefighter in 1994, and was retired in 2011.
+Françoise Mabille was the first female firefighter in France, joining the volunteer fire brigade of Barentin, Normandy in 1976.
+She later became a full-time firefighter in 1994, and was retired in 2011.

 In 2015, 3% of firefighters were women, with 6.4% of these women holding the title of fire officer.

 Germany

+German firefighter Marie-Cathérine Schumann showing her medals from the 2022 World Firefighter Challenge.

 Volunteer female firefighters worked in Berlin and Breslau during World War I but ceased at the end of the war.
 Women were again recruited during World War II, especially as drivers.
 This continued until 1955 when they had all been replaced by men.
 In the German Democratic Republic (GDR), women were extensively used both in support roles and as frontline firefighters.
 Women continued to take up all roles in the 1990s.
 The first recorded female firefighter in Berlin was Tanja Grunwald, in April 1994.
 Female professional firefighters now number about 1,000 (2.3%), with approximately 80,000 volunteers (10%).